reynolds6404/sp2_picker/README.md

 I creates lists of 10 countries for a number of players (user input) while making sure there are no duplicates

+note: make sure to download the country list and python file in the same location